A Student Guide to Research

 In addition, writing should occur not after the research is complete, but before the research even starts.
 Even during the literature or brainstorming phases of your research, you can start writing sections like the abstract, prior work, or introduction that are often found in research papers.
 Writing early will not only help you focus your ideas, but it will prevent you from having to do all of the writing in the last minute.
 Scheduling 1-2 hour blocks of time every week for writing alone is very useful for this purpose.
 I recommend doing this just after you finish research every week so that content is still fresh on your mind and easy to put into written form.

-Examples of what not to do:
+Below are some specific examples of what NOT to do:

 Will my paper be accepted?